cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 In practice, two types of encodings are common: (1) injective encodings, which can be used to construct a PRF as F(k, m) = k * H(msg), and (2) random oracles, which used by PAKE protocols {{BMP00}}, short BLS signatures {{BLS01}}, and IBE schemes {{BF01}}.
-When the required encodings is not clear, applications SHOULD use a random oracle.
+When the required encoding is not clear, applications SHOULD use a random oracle.

 Cryptographic protocols which are proven secure in the random oracle model (ROM)